davidjosearaujo/dissertation/docs/3GPP Specification/3GPP TS 23.316 V18.6.0.md

 	   The NAS security mode command is sent from the AMF to the W-AGF in a N2 Downlink NAS transport message

 	2. W-AGF responds to the AMF with a NAS Security Mode Complete message in a N2 Uplink NAS transport message.
 A NAS security context is created between W-AGF and AMF

+11. The AMF performs steps 11-16 in TS 23.502 clause 4.2.2.2.2.
+    The AMF may be configured by local policies to issue EIR check: